Generator Specification Checklist for EPC Projects

 What a “project-grade” generator specification checklist does

 • Turns “backup power” into a measurable performance statement.
+For general reference on technical declarations used in generating-set specification and design, readers may also review ISO 8528-7.

 • Defines control boundaries (ATS / load shedding / paralleling) so vendors quote the same scope.